Subtitles and Transcript

 4:08 Hi, sir, could you stand up, please?
 Just right where you are.
 You're married, you follow directions well.
 Nice to meet you, sir.
 You don't have a lot in your pockets.
 Anything down here?
 Hopefully so.
 Have a seat.
 There you go.
 You're doing well.

-4:25 Joe: I don't.
-AR: We'll find one for you.
+4:26 AR: Well, we'll find one for you.
 Come on up this way, Joe.
 Give Joe a round of applause.
-Come on up Joe.
+Come on up, Joe.
 Let's play a game.

 4:48 J: Money.